dhrutitagline/goole-cloud-data-warehouse-exercise/README.md

 ##  Setup Instructions

+#### Step 0: Prepare Postgres

+1. Install Postgres locally (or use a hosted Postgres instance).
+2. Create a database
+3. Create the table
+4. Insert some sample data

 ### Step 1: Create a Google Cloud Project
 1. Go to [Google Cloud Console](https://console.cloud.google.com/).
 2. At the top, click **Select Project → New Project**.